mstksg/inCode/copy/entries/sums-and-subtypes-and-unions.md

 };
 ```

-Alternatively, you can implement them using dynamic dispatch (which often
-manifests as the "visitor pattern" in OOP languages implementing sum types
+Of course, you still need an abstract interface like the visitor pattern to
+actually be able to use this as a sum type with guarantees that you handle
-using subclasses).
-But, that's a story for another day.
+every branch, but that's a story for another day.
+Alternatively, if your
+language supports dynamic dispatch nicely, that's another underlying
+implementation that would work to back a higher-level visitor pattern
+interface.

 Subtypes Solve a Different Problem
 ----------------------------------